scottchiefbaker/nagiosvshell/README.md

 webserver at `http://mydomain.com/vshell`, and enter your Nagios Core authentication information.
 Nagios V-Shell requires a valid user defined in the `/path/to/nagios/etc/cgi.cfg` file in order to display information for hosts and services.

-NOTE: V-Shell needs a username from either an apache authentication method or the name need to be hard-coded into the `index.php` file.
-See the code comments for the hard-coded option.
+**Note:** V-Shell needs a username from the Apache authentication method in your Apache configuration.

 V-Shell maintains most of the same features of Nagios Core, while utilizing a top menu bar for site navigation.
 This is done to maximize space for table